proxyxai/openai/README.md

 # ProxyXAI-OpenAI

-ProxyXAI is designed as a reliable, efficient, and secure OpenAI API Keys management system, providing users with better API access services.
+ProxyXAI is designed as a reliable, efficient, and secure OpenAI API Keys management system, providing users with better OpenAI API access services.
 It is a system that consumes OpenAI API Keys and outputs stable and reliable API access services.

 ## Implementation Principle